undg/undg.dev/posts/vitest-test-if-hook-was-called-in-handler.md

 ## Component and Hook

-Our MVP example have 3 files. `use-store.ts`, `my-component.tsx` and `my-component.test.tsx`.
+Our MVP example has 3 files. `use-store.ts`, `my-component.tsx` and `my-component.test.tsx`.
 I'm using `vitest` with `@testing-library/react` and `@testing-library/user-event`

 ### my-component.tsx

 This is our minimal component.
-All it do is showing a button, that's trigger `fullReset` method from `useStore()` hook after it's clicked.
+All it does is showing a button, that triggers `fullReset` method from `useStore()` hook after it's clicked.

 ```typescript
 export default function MyComponent() {